srishti-khandelwal-coindcx/rest-api/source/index.html.md

 * `order_type`: used to denote the type of order to be placed.
 Valid values for order_type includes:
-  - `market_order`: such order takes the current market price of the token as price of order placed
+  - `market_order`: in this order type we don't secify price; it is executed on the market price
-  - `limit_order`: to specify price of order to be placed
+  - `limit_order`: in this order type we specify the price on which order is to be executed
-  - `stop_limit`: whether stop price is required
+  - `stop_limit`: it is a type of limit order whether we specify stop price and a price, once price reaches stop_price, order is placed on the given price
-  - `take_profit`: whether stop price is required
+  - `take_profit`: it is a type of limit order whether we specify stop price and a price, once price reaches stop_price, order is placed on the given price

+* `other terms`:
+  - `target_price`: The price at which the trader plans to buy/sell or close the order position is called the Target Price.
+When the Target price is hit, the trade is closed and the trader’s funds are settled according to the P&L incurred.
+Target price feature is available if the trader checks the Bracket order checkbox.
+  - `sl_price`: The price at which the trader wishes to Stop Loss is the SL Price.
+  - `stop_price`: It is used in the Stop Variant order, to specify stop price

+### Margin Internal Orders

-* `status` for internal/individual orders: used to denote the type of internal/individual orders.
+* `status` for internal orders: used to denote the type of internal orders.
 Valid values for order_type includes:
   - `initial`: order is just created
   - `open`: order is successfully placed in the orderbook
   - `partially_filled`: order is partially filled